AyadLab/scFOCAL/README.md

 -----
 ### Step 2. - Pre-Processing

-Analysis with ISOSCELES requires identification of tumor cell subpopulations, and non-tumor TME cell populations (control cell populations) using annotations within the metadata of your uploaded Seurat object. (i.e. obj@meta.data$cellType).
+Analysis with ISOSCELES requires identification of tumor cell subpopulations, and non-tumor TME cell populations (control cell populations) using annotations within the metadata of your uploaded Seurat object. (i.e. "obj@meta.data$cellType").
 Make sure that your annotations of interest are saved within your RDS file.

 <div align="center">
   <a href="https://github.com/AyadLab/ISOSCELES">